-Vilma Mesa is Professor of Education and Faculty Associate at the Center for the Study of Higher and Postsecondary Education at School of Education and Professor of Mathematics, College of Literature Sciences, and Arts.
+Vilma Mesa is Professor of Education and Mathematics at the University of Michigan, and Faculty Associate at the Center for the Study of Higher and Post-secondary Education at the University of Michigan.

 She investigates the role that resources play in developing teaching expertise in undergraduate mathematics, specifically at community colleges and in inquiry-based learning classrooms.
 She has conducted several analyses of instruction and of textbooks and collaborated in evaluation projects on the impact of innovative mathematics teaching practices for students in science, technology, engineering, and mathematics.
-She served as Associate Editor for the Journal for Research in Mathematics Education from 2000-2004 and is currently serving as associate editor for Educational Studies in Mathematics and in the editorial board for the International Journal for Research in Undergraduate Mathematics Education, Revista EMA and Revista Pensamiento Numérico Avanzado.
-She was the 2010 recipient of Evan G. Pattishall and Helen Geib Pattishall Faculty Enhancement Award for Junior Faculty at the University of Michigan.
-She has been principal investigator in several NSF and IES funded projects.
-She is a Fulbright Scholar.
-She was a research associate at “una empress docente” a research center in Mathematics Education at the University of Los Andes, in Bogotá, Colombia where she co-authored university textbooks for pre-calculus for engineering and probability and statistics for social science majors.
-She has published over 40 articles in mathematics education.
-Prior to her career in education, Mesa was a system programmer for the ministry of finances in Colombia and for the district of Bogota, and systems advisor for a large firm in Colombia.
-She has a B.S. in computer sciences and a B.S. in mathematics from the University of Los Andes in Bogotá, Colombia, and a master’s and a Ph.D. in mathematics education from the University of Georgia.
+She is the 2022 recipient of the Association of Women in Mathematics’ Loiuse May Award for Contributions to Mathematics Education and 2022 University of Michigan’s the Outstanding Undergraduate Research Opportunity Mentor Award.
+She served as Associate Editor for the Journal for Research in Mathematics Education from 2000-2004 and is currently serving as associate editor for Educational Studies in Mathematics .
+She was a research associate at “una empresa docente” a research center in Mathematics Education at the University of Los Andes, in Bogotá, Colombia where she co-authored university textbooks for pre-calculus for engineering and probability and statistics for social science majors.
+She has published over 60 articles and book chapters in mathematics education and raised over $6M in federal funding to support her work.
+Prior to her career in education, Mesa was a systems programmer for the ministry of finances in Colombia and for the district of Bogotá, and a computing systems advisor for a large construction and hospitality firm in Colombia.
+She has a B.S. in computer sciences and a B.S. in mathematics from the University of Los Andes in Bogotá, Colombia, and a Master of Arts and a Ph.D. in mathematics education from the University of Georgia.